Guidance

 Additionally, if this has resulted in a breach of the safety and or rest limits it will need to be exception reported.
 Employing organisations need to ensure that local arrangements are in place to address any impact on working hours when the clocks change so that doctors can continue to work safely.

-1.9 What pay arrangements should be used for locally employed doctors working on rotas with trainees?
-Can we put them onto the 2016 or the 2002 terms and conditions?
+1.7 What pay arrangements should be used for locally employed doctors working on rotas with trainees?

 Employers will often replicate or "mirror" national terms, but we advise these should be tailored to meet the specific needs of and service requirements placed upon trust doctors.